hscottvo/UCR-CS236-Project/README.md

    [template](https://docs.google.com/document/d/1Gz_E2v0NX8AwgynNcu9yMvuS6gGkUVkG1jS_hVPM8x4/edit?usp=sharing)

-3. A 15-minute demo for the project with the TA scheduled on Google sheets, which will be shared on Canvas
+3. A 15-minute demo for the project with the TA scheduled on Google sheets, which will be shared on Canvas.
+Demos will be held on 14 and 15 December.

 ## Setup